Lorenzo Bandini: Accident and death

-Bandini sustained third degree burns covering more than 70% of his body, as well as a chest wound and ten chest fractures.
-Three days after the crash, Bandini succumbed to his injuries at Princess Grace Polyclinic Hospital in Monte Carlo.
+Bandini, who had only ever had a minor accident in his racing career, during a 1957 Formula Junior race, was gravely injured.
+Sustaining third degree burns covering more than 70% of his body, a chest wound, and ten chest fractures, he succumbed three days later at the Princess Grace Polyclinic Hospital in Monte Carlo.
+He was 31 years old.

-There were concerns about the promptness of Bandini's rescue.
-However, investigators from the Principality of Monaco ruled on 10 May that "the security operation had functioned properly."
-The straw bales, having been banned from all Formula One races in response to the accident, were replaced by an extended guard-rail the following year.
+Though concerns were raised about the promptness of his rescue, investigators from the Principality of Monaco ruled on 10 May that the security operation had "functioned properly."
+Straw bales were immediately banned from all Formula One races, and replaced by an extended guard-rail in Monaco the following year.